 Dube acknowledged that many attendees, as enterprise and IT leaders, are all too familiar with the experience of having so many digital systems that the resulting heterogeneous environment is inherently inefficient, even after adding some automation capabilities.
 One analyst firm, Dube told attendees, puts the industry average for automation gains in the low single digits.

 This inefficiency is due to a variety of factors, including IT ticketing systems that are outmoded and outdated for modern enterprises that have high support and service volumes.
 Ticket queues build and resolution rates remain low.

 “We have to work in an integrated ecosystem in order to harness the power of AI,” he said while referring to 1Desk’s abilities to connect and integrate disparate systems enterprise-wide for the delivery of IT and business services.
-He also noted that many IPsoft customers such as MetLife and Vodafone have quickly moved to an AI ecosystem approach to drive greater efficiencies.
+He also noted that many IPsoft customers such as Vodafone have quickly moved to an AI ecosystem approach to drive greater efficiencies.
 Overall, customers that make these kinds of changes achieve an efficiency gain of closer to 35%, he said.

 1Desk is “the first true end-to-end integrated automation system worldwide for enterprises,” Dube said, as he demonstrated the ease with which new automations between disparate systems can be created with 1Desk.
 The solution uses Amelia, the industry-leading virtual agent, as the front-end intelligent interface for end-users.

 Dube said when speaking with enterprise leaders, they often ask if IPsoft can “lower the barrier to entry” when it comes to deploying automation and cognitive AI.
 To that end, Dube and VP of Emerging Technologies Ergun Ekici showcased 1Store, a unique online digital experience to learn about cognitive agents’ roles within the enterprise.